Starfield

 - Kore Kinetics were expensive monster houses of damage, but they ate through ammo like crazy.

-- CombaTech had faster fire rates, but did less dmg.
+- CombaTech had faster fire rates, but did less damage.
 They also had access to the most mods.

-- Loredo were the slowest firing, but the most accurate.
-They also were less advanced, so didn't have recon sights.
+- Laredo were the slowest firing, but the most accurate.
+They also were less advanced, so they didn't have recon sights.

 Make mods feel more important

-I wanted players to see a mod on a weapon and to think, "I really want that!"
-To achieve this goal I needed to make mods worthwhile and unexpected.
-This meant introducing a lot of new types of mods to the game (such as ammo variants).
-Additionally, I implemented a novel system where weapons were generated with random mods, fostering a sense of discovery for players as they naturally found new mods during regular gameplay.
+We wanted players to see a mod on a weapon and think, "I really want that!"
+To achieve this, we needed to make mods worthwhile and unexpected.
+This meant introducing new types of mods to the game, such as ammo variants.
+Additionally, we implemented a novel system where weapons were generated with random mods instead of in previous titles where weapons came with static mod sets.
+This helped foster a sense of discovery for players as they naturally found new mods and mod combinations during regular gameplay.

 Lessons Learned